Thursday, 6 March 2014

 Keetaig Jung, head of KHIDI, said, “This programme is expected to make a great contribution to enhancing the new drug development capability of Korean investigators, and we hope that this effort of sharing know-how between Korean researchers and AstraZeneca will bear fruit in the form of new drugs that will benefit patients in the future.”

 “Open innovation and collaboration is increasingly a way of life at AstraZeneca.
 We believe that bringing together the ideas of many will help tackle global health challenges and accelerate the delivery of valuable medicines to patients.
-We already have open innovation collaborations in the US, UK and Taiwan and are excited to now bring this way of working to Korea.
+We already have open innovation collaborations in the US, UK and Taiwan (China) and are excited to now bring this way of working to Korea.
 We have strong belief in the translational as well as clinical research capability of Korean oncology scientists and are eager to see what they will be able to contribute to this programme,” said Dr. Steve Yang, Head of AstraZeneca’s Asia and Emerging Markets Innovative Medicines group.

 Liz Chatwin, Country President of AstraZeneca Korea said, “Cancer is the number one cause of death in Korea and the incidence rate is growing.
 We hope this program will provide momentum to develop new medicines to help improve the health of cancer patients in the future – both in Korea and globally.
 As an active partner within Korea’s healthcare community, AstraZeneca is committed to collaborating with Korean researchers from the early stages of the R&D process to support the foundation of Korea’s new medicine research capabilities.”